yousuketakada/ball_pyramid_puzzle/README.md

 [Rob's Puzzle Page](http://www.robspuzzlepage.com/).
 I believe the author of the column I enjoyed must have been happy to buy the puzzle with this nicely alliterated name.

+To be honest, I was not able to solve the puzzle at first, but I was so fascinated by it that I created my own (some pictures of which are shown above) and have kept it to this day.